shimaore/acoustic-line/index.coffee.md

     doctypes =
       'xml': '<?xml version="1.0" encoding="utf-8" ?>\n'

+The (complete?) list of elements might be obtained by running `rgrep switch_xml_child | perl -ane ' /"([^"]+)"/ && print "$1\n"; ' | sort -u` from within the FreeSwitch source.
+(That gives me 219 different element types.)
+For now I only list the ones I use most of the time, but feel free to open a PR for any other, or create a plugin that extends `acoustic-line` to support these; in the meantime the `tag` method can be used to create any that's needed.

     elements =
       # requiring a closing tag
       regular: 'document section configuration settings modules list global_settings profiles profile context extension condition mappings language macro match input macros'